Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results

-Analogously, the NP significance in the two-parameter fits, shown in Figure~\ref{fig:global_fit_with_vs_withou_6_8}, changes from $3.0\sigma$ to $5.6\sigma$.
+Analogously, the NP significance in the two-parameter fits, shown in Figure~\ref{fig:global_fit_with_vs_without_6_8}, changes from $4.8\sigma$ to $7.1\sigma$.
 One can speculate that this drastic increase in NP significance is due to the fact that these high bins in the low-$q^2$ bins just below the resonances are not well described by the QCDf approach.
-This circumstance makes it very difficult to establish a conclusion regarding new physics based on these results in the {largest} low-$q^2$ bins within this framework.
+This circumstance makes it very difficult to establish a conclusion regarding new physics based on these results in the largest low-$q^2$ bins within this framework.

-For the non-factorisable power corrections in the $B \to K^{(*)} \ell\ell$ and $B_s \to \phi \ell\ell$ decays, we have always assumed a 10\% uncertainty to the leading-order {non-factorisable} QCDf amplitude as the default value in our model-independent analyses in the past.
-Here we analyse how large the guesstimate of the non-local power corrections should be (by increasing it from 10\% to 50\% and 100\%) in order to push the NP significance to the 1$\sigma$ level in the global fit.
-As noted in the introduction, those guesstimates just serve as a placeholder for solid and robust estimates of these power corrections.
+For the non-factorisable power corrections in the $B \to K^{(*)} \ell\ell$ and $B_s \to \phi \ell\ell$ decays, we have always assumed a 10\% uncertainty to the leading-order non-factorisable QCDf amplitude as the default value in our model-independent analyses in the past.
+Here we analyse how much an increase in the guesstimate of the non-local power corrections (by increasing it from 10\% to 50\% and 100\%) affects the NP significance in the global fit.
+As noted in the introduction, these guesstimates serve only as a placeholder until solid and robust estimates of these power corrections are available.